targetdisk/squid-dl/README.md

-`squid-dl` is a massively parallel [yt-dlp](https://github.com/yt-dlp/yt-dlp)-based YouTube downloader useful for downloading large video playlists a fast internet connection.
+`squid-dl` is a massively parallel [yt-dlp](https://github.com/yt-dlp/yt-dlp)-based YouTube downloader useful for downloading large video playlists.
+The faster your internet connection, the more fun you can have!

 ## Installation
 Run the `setup.py`, which will install `squid-dl` and its two dependencies: